codekeyz/modals-queue/README.md

 - We wanted to isolate the business logic behind the Achievements from the Client.

   #### Client Side

   - Client gets a silent push notification that triggers a call to fetch in-app modals.

   - We load this modals into memory and parse using registered templates.

   - We queue the modals in a smooth way that does not interrupt user navigation in the app.

-    eg: We didn't want to interrupt user while in the process of making a transaction.
+    eg: We didn't want to interrupt user while in the process of making a deposit or withdrawal.